dbr/tabtabtab-nuke/readme.md

 This means if you create lots of "Add [math]" nodes, it will be weighted highly, so all you might need to type is tab then "a", and it will be at the top of the list.

+The nodes weight is shown by the block to the right of the node - the more green, the higher the weighting

 ## Matching menu location